mit4web/ajax-to-python-example/README.md

 WayScript allows you to execute python scripts and recieve results back via an AJAX request.
 In this example, we use a Node server to run a WayScript program and recieve the results back.

+In this example, a user can submit a name via a node server, and the data is passed to a python script that executes the
+<a href="https://github.com/derek73/python-nameparser">Name Parser</a> library.
+The results are returned to the Node Server in real time.

 ## Setup Node Application

 If you don't already have it installed, install node: https://nodejs.org/en/